elbow-jason/SQLALchemy_demo/README.md

 SQLALchemy_demo
 ===============

-a SQLAlchemy demo for postgreSQL
+a SQLAlchemy demo for postgreSQL and alembic

 ### SQLAlchemy_demo uses: